• Skip to primary navigation

 What Credibility isn't

-Meanwhile, teacher popularity or “You're my favorite teacher” compliments are scarce.
-They're about attention, about picking.
-Chasing after them can sap your soul — I've seen it in myself and I've seen it in others.
+Meanwhile, teacher popularity or “You're my favorite teacher” compliments are fundamentally built on competition and scarcity.
+They're about getting the kids to pick ME over YOU.
+Chasing after that kind of thing, whew!
+It can sap your soul.
+I've seen it in myself, and I've seen it in others.

-Credibility, awesomely, doesn't need to do any of that.
+Credibility, thank goodness, doesn't get us going after any of that.

 II.
 The Three Best Methods for Cultivating Credibility in the First Weeks of School